maverick-ai/shortsqueeze_frontend/README.md

-# Getting Started with shortsqueeze React App
+# shortsqueeze frontend

-This project is the forntend of the website
+This project was bootstrapped with react.

-## About shortsqueeze
+## bootstrap

-We are building world's largest artisan community.

-### Bootstrap

-Bootstrap is installed for css
+Used bootsrap for css

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.